mstksg/inCode/copy/entries/advent-gol.md

 [Peter Tseng][peterpost] made a post on *Thursday* night with times, but I can't remember if it incorporated all the symmetries or originally included 10D.
-[Michal Marsalek][michalpost] was able to implement the idea that they originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat!
+[Michal Marsalek][michalpost] was able to implement the idea that he originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat!